-If you use a shorter rod, the lure should be approximatley twelve inches from the reel, wheh the diver is at the rod tip.
+If you use a shorter rod, the lure should be approximately twelve inches from the reel, wheh the diver is at the rod tip.

 - 2. The nose weight on the bottom of the diver disk determines the direction the diver will travel from the boat.
 When the nose weight is set at the center mark, the diver will travel straight back from the boat.
 Move the nose weight to the right (when viewed from the bottom of the diver) and the diver will travel to the right side of the boat.
-Move the nose weight to the left (when viewed from the bottom of the diver) and the left (when viewed from the bottom of the diver) and the left (when viewed from the bottom of the diver) and the left (when viewed from the bottom of the diver) and the diver disk will travel to the left side of the boat. - 3.
+Move the nose weight to the left (when viewed from the bottom of the diver) and the diver disk will travel to the left side of the boat. - 3.
 While the boat is at trolling speed, place your lure and then the diver in the water and let out your line.
 Apply slight pressure to the reel's spool with your thumb to create some resistance for the diver to work against.
-The diver disk will work against the water's resistance and pull down to a
+The diver disk will work against the water's resistance and pull down to a deeper depth.